What is Hypnosis?

-Relaxation is a part of hypnosis, yet it is an entity in and of itself.
+Relaxation is a part of hypnosis, though it exists on its own as well.
 It is impossible to be tense and relax at the same time.
-Through the use of progressive relaxation, and specific breathing techniques, you are able in a conscious state to relax your body and control of your body.
+Instead, you can relax and control your body in a conscious state through progressive relaxation and specific breathing techniques.

-The relaxation technique is very effective for stress management, anxiety, trauma, chronic pain, fibromyalgia, tension, stuttering, smoking, childbirth and sports and performing arts.
+Outside of hypnosis, the relaxation technique is very effective for stress management, anxiety, trauma, chronic pain, fibromyalgia, tension, stuttering, smoking, childbirth, sports, and performing arts.

-Visual Imagery requires picturing behavior in your mind in a relaxed state, which can then modify the actual behavior and emotional part of the behavior Through your ability to picture, taste, touch, and move, you can use this relaxation technique extremely effectively in peak performance, pain management, and stress management.
+Visual imagery calls for picturing a certain behavior while in a relaxed state.
+During this time, you modify the actual and emotional parts of the behavior.
+In addition, you can use this relaxation technique effectively in peak performance, pain management, and stress through your ability to picture, taste, touch, and move.

 Ready to Gain the Benefits of Hypnosis?